HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 	I would like to analyze the topology / quantum geometry of the bands, but I do not see such data in the output table of the ``band_structure`` program.
 How can I do this?

 By default, the topology and quantum geometry computations are turned off in the ``band_structure`` program (for speed reasons).
 If you would like to turn these on, or configure the output table in any other way, you can use the ``-topo``, ``-geom``, and ``-cols`` flags.
 The basic band structure columns are returned by default.
-The ``-topo`` flag will additionally return the topology columns, the ``geom`` flag will additionally return the quantum geometry columns, whereas the ``-cols`` flag will override all settings and return a custom selection of columns.
+The ``-topo`` flag will additionally return the topology columns, the ``geom`` flag will additionally return the quantum geometry columns, and the ``-cols`` flag will override all settings to return a custom selection of columns.
 Note that the {basic,topology,geometry} table columns are grouped by computational expense.

 .. admonition:: Question